xiongrxchn/IntelBri.github.io/index.md

 According to the sampling principle, the sampling frequency (fs) needs to be at least twice the measured signal frequency (FH): fs > 2fh.
 If the sampling frequency was chosen to be too small, the raw signal could not be described clearly and correctly, but aliasing would occur, which block the way to attain the useful data information.

   - Accelerometer: The accelerator sensor is installed on the moving cars to test its vibration on the z-axis.
-Due to the limitation of Raspberry Pi, the team uses  10 Hz frequency at first and a host of pre-experiments were conducted.
+To determine the limitation of the Raspberry Pi system, the team uses several sampling frequencies and conducts a host of pre-experiments.

+  (1) Sampling frequency = 10Hz

+  The team sets the 10Hz as the frequency of the accelerometer at first and counts the actual signals received in one minute.

+  In the experiments, the Raspberry Pi actually received XXX signals in one minute.

+  (2)

   GPS sensor: The GPS module's max frequency is 10Hz, and the default frequency is 1 Hz.
-Here, the team uses the default frequency.
+Here, the team uses the default frequency due to the low speed of our system.

 #### Absent value of sensors